 Tristan has been using an iPad since 2014 and has extensive experience in this area.
 He offers objective advice on personal electronics.

-Because I’m a big fan of hearing the conclusion upfront in articles videos, I’ll follow that trend and say that in almost every case it just makes more sense to get a laptop rather than an iPad, especially if you’re a student where you want the most value for your money.
+Because I’m a big fan of hearing the conclusion upfront in articles and videos, I’ll follow that trend and say that in almost every case, it makes more sense to get a laptop instead of an iPad, especially if you’re a student and want the most value for your money.

 Often there simply isn’t an iPad version of desktop software so the best thing to do is to check your course to see if there are any software requirements and make your decision from that.
 If so, you will almost always have to chose between MacOS or Windows so you can safely remove the iPad from consideration.

-c) more general use — Most students such as those studying courses like English, law or languages only really need a computer to research and type essays so have the most freedom of choice.
-Now, you may think that this is an ideal use case for an iPad but I would still argue that it makes more sense to get a laptop
+Most students such as those studying courses like English, law or languages only really need a computer to research and type essays so have the most freedom of choice.
+Now, you may think that this is an ideal use case for an iPad but I would still argue that it makes more sense to get a laptop.
+Here's why:

-- This is for a few reasons, the main one being practicality.
-A normal iPad has a screen that is simply too small for what I would call normal multitasking like typing and research and storage that is too small for use over a long period of time.
+- A normal iPad has a screen that is simply too small for what I would call normal multitasking like typing and research and storage that is too small for use over a long period of time.
 Most laptops are at least 13 inches which may not sound very different from the 10.5 inches of the iPad Air, but believe me, it makes a large difference when you use them for a long time.

 - If you want an iPad with a laptop screen size you can only chose the 12.9 inch Pro which is already nearly £1000 with half the storage compared to the equivalently priced MacBook Air.
 You then need to buy a keyboard for a decent typing experience which is another 200.
 The on screen keyboard isn’t the most convenient thing to use, especially because it covers half of the already small screen.
 If you decide to get a cheaper alternative to the official Apple keyboard case, it is something extra to carry, charge and is not nearly as convenient as a laptop with a built in keyboard and trackpad.